snakeMax/snakeMax/README.md

 - 👋 Hi, I’m @snakeMax
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python and js
+- 🌱 I’m currently learning C# and JS
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on bug bounties at the moment
-- 📫 How to reach me: dont
+- 📫 Reach out to me on Discord: snakeMax#8777

 <!---
 snakeMax/snakeMax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.